achertkoev/achertkoev.github.io/_posts/2020-06-12-Learning_how_to_learn.md

 * Make them as small as a pomodoro chunk
 * Interleave (just between different topics)
 * Planning your quitting time is as important as planning your working time
-* Try to work on a most important and most disliked task first
+* Try to work on the most important and most disliked task first

 ![learning-how-to-learn](/images/post/learning-how-to-learn-4.png)